Universal inversion formulas for recovering a function from spherical means: Exact inversion for elliptical domains

 If $n$ is odd, then \req{radon-ball} shows that $\radon \chi_B \kl{\omega, s }$ is a polynomial of degree $n-1$ on $\set{\abs{s} < 1}$.
 Since $ \abs{s_\star\kl{x_0,x_1}} < 1$ for any two distinct points $x_0, x_1 \in B$, this yields

-This implies that we also have $\K_B f = 0$ and, according to Theorem~\ref{thm:odd}, this shows the inversion formula~\req{inv-ell-odd} stated in Theorem~\ref{thm:ell} for the special case that the considered domain is a ball in odd dimension.
+This implies that we also have $\K_B f = 0$ and, according to Theorem~\ref{thm:odd}, this shows the inversion formulas~\req{inv-ell-odd-a}, \req{inv-ell-odd-b} stated in Theorem~\ref{thm:ell} for the special case that the considered domain is a ball in odd dimension.